blaynem/rumble-raffle-DAO/README.md

 - Players:
   - Allow players to change their names.
 - Rooms:
+  - If server is refreshed, users aren't logged into the same socket-room they were before, so they aren't getting updated data.
   - Fix admin view panel
   - Request payment before joining a room.
   - When refreshing the page, users should see the full list of activities that have already happened.